Monday, 4 January 2016

 Reasons for Judgment of the Honourable Mr. Justice Groberman

 [1] The appellant was implicated in the use of forged credit cards between April and June of 2008.
 When he became aware that the RCMP was making inquiries of foreign banks in connection with the crimes, he himself contacted the banks, posing as a Canadian police officer.
-He obtained information and documents from bank officials and advised them that they did not need to forward affidavits to the RCMP.[2]
-Eventually, the appellant was arrested in connection with his interference with police investigations.
-At the time of his arrest, he was in possession of a credit card that appeared to be counterfeit.
+He obtained information and documents from bank officials and advised them that they did not need to forward affidavits to the RCMP.

 [3] The appellant was charged on a 21-count indictment with various offences.
 He was ultimately found guilty on eleven counts: